sqitchers/homebrew-sqitch/README.md

 Support for managing [Oracle](https://www.oracle.com/database/) databases.
 This feature depends on the presence of the
 [Oracle Instant Client](https://www.oracle.com/technetwork/topics/intel-macsoft-096467.html)
-Basic and SDK packages to build the necessary database driver at build time, and the SQL\*Plus package to manage databases at runtime.
+Basic and SDK packages to build the necessary database driver at build time, plus the SQL\*Plus package to manage databases at runtime.
+If no Instant Client files are found, the build will fail.

 Sadly, [System Integrity Protection](https://support.apple.com/en-us/HT204899) must be disabled in order to build Sqitch with Oracle support.
-This is to allow the setting of the `$DYLD_LIBRARY_PATH` environment variable, which is required to build Oracle support into Sqitch.
+This is to allow the setting of the `$DYLD_LIBRARY_PATH` environment variable, which is required for Oracle support in Sqitch.
 [Here's how](https://www.imore.com/how-turn-system-integrity-protection-macos).

-With SIP disabled, set `$HOMEBREW_ORACLE_HOME` to the full path to the directory for the instant client.
+With SIP disabled, set `$HOMEBREW_ORACLE_HOME` to the full path to the directory for Instant Client.
 This will allow the build to find the libraries necessary to complete the build with Oracle support.
+To use Sqitch with Oracle, you will need to set the `$ORACLE_HOME` and `$DYLD_LIBRARY_PATH` variables to point to the Instant Client, something like:

+    export ORACLE_HOME=/usr/local/instantclient_12_2
+    export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:$ORACLE_HOME

 ### `--with-vertica-support`